written by Racheal Cook MBA

 In the next installment of The Unsexy Secrets to Sustainable Success, we’re walking through all 7 steps to create an actionable 12 Month Profit Plan for your business!

 1:: One of the biggest challenges for women entrepreneurs?
-BURNOUT.
+BURNOUT resulting from just winging it in our business without a clear strategy.

 2:: If you want to burnout proof your business, don’t be afraid to press pause and focus on the top 2-3 strategies that will begin to shift your business out of survival mode.